 For the music librarian, a second challenge is connecting students with library resources to research these historic recordings.
 The library’s current music resources guide uses a musicological approach that assumes music-specific knowledge and is incomplete for other aspects of these students’ needs.
 The music librarian instead presents the research guide developed for this class.
 It introduces non-musicians to music-specific sources such as discographies and basic music reference, and provides a pathfinder to resources in areas outside of musicology.
 This presentation describes the information approaches explored in developing the course research guide and identifies additional types of resources and collections needed to support this class, including historical news sources, radio and media catalogs, recorded sound and music industry histories, and materials to help non-musicians engage with music.

-Fox Von Swearingen, Rachel, "Facilitating Discovery of Historic Sound Recordings: Classroom and Research Strategies" (2015).
+Fox Von Swearingen, Rachel and Doctor, Jenny, "Facilitating Discovery of Historic Sound Recordings: Classroom and Research Strategies" (2015).
 Libraries' and Librarians' Publications.
 174.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-No Derivative Works 4.0 License.